UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

 === ":material-language-python: Python Dependencies"
     - Rosdep keys for python packages can be found [here](https://github.com/ros/rosdistro/blob/master/rosdep/python.yaml){target=_blank}
     - Use the key associated with **debian** since sailbot workspace uses Ubuntu, a Linux distribution based on debian
-    - Make sure that the key you are using is for **Python 3** and not Python 2
+    - For Python3 dependencies you will most likely have to change the rosdep key from `python-*` to `python3-*`
     - Do not include the square brackets in `package.xml`

 After completing these steps, [run the `setup` task](#run-vs-code-commands-tasks-and-launch-configurations) and the